CMCD1996/Portfolio/_posts/2021-02-21-book-review-blink.md

 ---
 layout: post
-title: "Book Review X: Blink - The Power of Thinking with Thinking by Malcolm Gladwell "
+title: "Book Review X: Blink - The Power of Thinking Without Thinking by Malcolm Gladwell "
 ---

 This entry is a continuation of my book review series.